daisenryaku/pytorch-fcn/README.md

 # pytorch-fcn
 Fully Convolutional Networks[1] implemented in PyTorch.
-Some of the code arr borrowed from [2], [3].
+Some of the code are borrowed from [2], [3].
 Thanks them very much.

 ## Requirements
 - python 3.6